biocatiit/website/content/pages/users_howto_sec_saxs_collect.rst

 #.
 Remove the pierced cap from the current buffer and place it on the new buffer.
     If there are any drops of the old buffer on it, gently with the cap with a kimwipe.

+    *   **IMPORTANT:** You may be using the same buffer bottle for the FPLC as the coflow sheath.
+If so, make sure to stop the FPLC before transferring the FPLC leads with the coflow leads.

 #.
 Over a waste beaker, rinse the tubing with water from a DI Water
     squirt bottle.